katalon-studio-samples/katalon-octoperf-sample/README.md

 # Account Setup in Octoperf

-* Login into the octoperf account
+* Login into the Octoperf account

-* Create a Wokspace and copy the Workspace Id from URL.
+* Create a Workspace and copy the Workspace Id from URL.

 ![image](https://user-images.githubusercontent.com/84115288/234657872-c7ee3acb-aa57-4706-bcda-33aefdf65d83.png)